adithisatish/capstone_2021/README.md

 ### Execution
 To run the integrated program, navigate to the directory and run ```python sentence-deconstructor.py```

+Note: Refer to the [Instructions](https://github.com/adithisatish/capstone_2021/blob/master/instructions.md) file for detailed directions on how to execute the individual components.

 ### Components Implemented
 - Tense Detection
 - Tone Detection